Cbelandres/ELPHP_MINDBLOTS_1130-130SAT/README.md

 # INVESTMENT Project

 A Laravel-based investment management system that helps users track and manage their investments efficiently.
-This platform provides comprehensive tools for monitoring portfolios, analyzing performance, and making informed investment decisions.

 ## 🚀 Features